AdobeDocs/release-notes.en/current.md

 ### Core Marketo Engage updates

-* See [March 2023 - current release notes](https://experienceleague.adobe.com/docs/marketo/using/release-notes/current.html) for the latest information
+* See [July 2023 - current release notes](https://experienceleague.adobe.com/docs/marketo/using/release-notes/current.html) for the latest information
 * See [!DNL Marketo Engage] [release schedule](https://experienceleague.adobe.com/docs/marketo/using/release-notes/release-schedule.html) for the latest release schedule information and release notes.

 ### New Marketo tutorials and courses {#tutorials-marketo}